BrentSeidel/m68k-stuff/README.md

 * String to number (and vice-versa) conversions for octal, decimal, and hexidecimal for byte, word, and long number.
 * String input
-* String functions to assist in parsing string (in work)
+* String functions to assist in parsing string
-* I'm reimplementing some of the fuctions from my PDP-11 assembly language repository for the 68000 CPU.

 ## Future Plans
 Future plans include the following (subject to change)